mortar-works/mortar-website/src/site/use-cases/financial-processes.md

 Transform traditional financial processes with easy-to-use interfaces and AI assisted decision making
 -----------------------------------------------------------------------------------------------------

+> Automation and artificial intelligence are poised to reshape the finance function.
+Knowing what to automate and managing the disruption can lead to a new era of productivity and performance.   - Frank Plaschke, Ishaan Seth, and Rob Whiteman; partners at McKinsey & Company

 **Financial integrity** is at the heart of Mortar, it is why we are so committed to delivering AI powered interfaces for companies and businesses.
 Financial integrity means team members being able to access and act upon **accurate, real-time information** on accounts, invoices and bills at any moment in time, **across any part of the financial pipeline**.

 This access is integral to improving supplier, client and consumer relationships, as well as increasing employee productivity and team morale.
 Real-time account positions are the essential starting point in undertaking successful **digital transformation** projects, evolving the delivery of **cloud and web based services**, and enabling the introduction of **new products and applications** to consumers and clients.